fhavemeyer/LoginTimer/README.md

-This plugin requires players to enter a command before logging out, or a CombatTag NPC will be left in their place for a duration defined by the server's CombatTag configuration.
+This plugin requires players to enter a command in order to logout safely, or a CombatTag NPC will be left in their place for a duration defined by the server's CombatTag configuration.
+Once a player issues a logout request through the logout command, a countdown will begin.
+If no player action events cancel the countdown, the player will be safely disconnected with a configurable message.

-If the player moves while the countdown is active, it will be canceled.
-Likewise, if the player moves once the countdown has completed but before disconnecting, the player will have to begin the countdown anew.
-Countodwn duration is configurable in the plugin's config.yml
+The events that cancel a player's logout countdown are configurable.
+By default, moving, chatting, and interacting with blocks will cancel the countdown.

-/logout [/lo] - command to safely log a player out
+/logout [/lo, /l] - command to safely log a player out

 config.yml: